c2d7fa/zt/README.md

 - [Zettlr](https://www.zettlr.com/) has a similar design philosophy to The Archive, but it's free and open-source software and available on multiple platforms.
-Zettlr, like zt, does not care about the filenames of notes and supports linking to notes by their title, even if the title is different from the filename.
+Zettlr, like zt, does not care about the filenames of notes and supports finding notes by title, even if the title is different from the filename.
 It supports only Markdown.
 For most people, this would be my second recommendation.
 If you're looking for something that's compatible with plain text or Org-mode, keep reading.
 - **zt** is an Emacs package designed for Zettelkasten with a simple design.
 It's compatible with multiple file-formats and handles links to other files by their IDs, such that renaming a note does not require any updates to